pmndrs/react-three-a11y/README.md

     <A11yAnnouncer />
 ```

-This will both help us emulate focus inside the canvas and provide some text to screen readers when nescessary.
+This will both help us emulate focus inside the canvas and provide some text to screen readers when necessary.

-Then to add some accessibility features to your 3D Objects / Groups of 3D object you'll have to import the A11y component too.
-Then you wrap the 3D objects you want to make focusable like so
+To add some accessibility features to your 3D Objects/Groups you'll have to wrap the 3D objects you want to make focusable with the `A11y` component:

 ```jsx
   import { A11yAnnouncer, A11y } from "@react-three/a11y"